aws-samples/amazon-api-gateway-url-shortener/README.md

 SAM will then deploy the AWS CloudFormation stack to your AWS account and provide required outputs for the included client.

-After the first deploy you may redploy using `sam deploy` or redeploy with different options using `sam deploy -g`.
+After the first deploy you may re-deploy using `sam deploy` or redeploy with different options using `sam deploy -g`.

 ## The Client